Branding is not platform, or marketing. Here’s the real definition.

 Personal branding defined

-Branding (or personal branding) is a term that gets thrown around a lot lately.
-It seems that everyone’s talking about it, but only some actually know what it means.
+Branding (or author branding) is a term that gets thrown around a lot lately.
+Everyone’s talking about it, but few actually know what it means.
 If you’re one of those who’s scratching your head at this jargon, don’t worry even big companies sometimes get the definition wrong, or incomplete.

-Branding not as complex (or convoluted) as you might think.
+Branding not as gross (or convoluted) as you might think.

 Contrary to how many people use this term, I want you to know that it does not constitute becoming a sellout or a fake.
-You are not a Kardashian.
+You do not need to become a Kardashian.
 You do not need butt implants, botox, or a boob job to have a brand.

-And once you understand exactly what it is (and the power it holds) it frees you up to be more authentically yourself while actually worrying less about your career and public image.
+And once you understand exactly what author branding truly is (and the power it holds) it actually frees you up to be more authentically yourself while worrying less about your career and public image.
 Odd, right?
 Maybe that goes against everything you’ve seen so far.
 That’s good.

-First, let’s break down the concept of what a personal brand is.
+First, let’s break down the concept of what a personal brand or “brand” is.

 Now, if that’s a brand, what is brandING?